GeoscienceAustralia/digitalearthau/docs/internal/collection_management.rst

     # Submit a sync job to PBS
     dea-submit-sync --help

-Many of these expect you to operate on collections:
+Note that many of these operate on collections, not products.
+To perform a move or sync on a new product you may first need add it as a collection.

 ================================================
-Collections
+Defining Collections
 ================================================

-The Open Data Cube keeps track of where individual datasets are, but not where datasets as a whole should be.
+The Open Data Cube core keeps track of where individual datasets are in a product, but not where datasets as a whole should be (such as which filesystems).

-Knowing where they should be is currently done by this DEA repository, as it's specific to the NCI environment (filesystem paths etc).
+Knowing "where they should be" is currently handled in this DEA repository as the list of collections.

-A collection defines datacube query arguments and folder patterns that should contain the same set of datasets, as well as information on how to treat those datasets.
+A collection defines:

-- Tools like the sync tool can then scan the index and disk and fix problems in both directions.
+- datacube query arguments and folder patterns that should contain the same set of datasets.
+The sync tool, for example, can then iterate the two to find mismatches in both directions.

-- The move tool can use it to "safely" perform moves, ensuring they stay in correct structure and that unrelated files are not carried with them.
+- how datasets in the collection should be treated: is an unindexed file found on disk corrupt, or newly arrived?

-The set of collections are defined in `collections.py`_ which is currently acting like a config file.
+The set of NCI DEA collections is currently in `collections.py`_.

 .. _collections.py: https://github.com/GeoscienceAustralia/digitalearthau/blob/develop/digitalearthau/collections.py

-Example collections:
+Examples:

 .. code-block:: python